rlugojr/blog_posts_prep/outbreaks/flu_outcome_ML_post.md

+---
+layout: post
+title: "Can we predict flu deaths with Machine Learning in R?"
+date: 2016-11-20
+categories: Machine_Learning
+tags: Machine_Learning ggplot2 Random_Forest
+---

-Among the many nice R packages containing data collections is the [outbreaks](https://mran.microsoft.com/web/packages/outbreaks/outbreaks.pdf) package.
-It contains datsets on epidemics and among them is data from the 2013 outbreak of [influenza A H7N9](http://www.who.int/influenza/human_animal_interface/faq_H7N9/en/) in [China](http://www.who.int/influenza/human_animal_interface/influenza_h7n9/ChinaH7N9JointMissionReport2013u.pdf?ua=1) as analysed by Kucharski et al. (2014):
+Among the many R packages with data collections, there is the [outbreaks](https://mran.microsoft.com/web/packages/outbreaks/outbreaks.pdf) package.
+It contains datsets on epidemics, on of which is from the 2013 outbreak of [influenza A H7N9](http://www.who.int/influenza/human_animal_interface/faq_H7N9/en/) in [China](http://www.who.int/influenza/human_animal_interface/influenza_h7n9/ChinaH7N9JointMissionReport2013u.pdf?ua=1), as analysed by Kucharski et al. (2014):

 > A. Kucharski, H. Mills, A. Pinsent, C. Fraser, M. Van Kerkhove, C. A. Donnelly, and S. Riley.
 2014.
 Distinguishing between reservoir exposure and human-to-human transmission for emerging pathogens using case onset data.
 PLOS Currents Outbreaks.
 Mar 7, edition 1. doi: 10.1371/currents.outbreaks.e1473d9bfc99d080ca242139a06c455f.

 > A. Kucharski, H. Mills, A. Pinsent, C. Fraser, M. Van Kerkhove, C. A. Donnelly, and S. Riley.
 2014.
 Data from: Distinguishing between reservoir exposure and human-to-human transmission for emerging pathogens using case onset data.
 Dryad Digital Repository. <http://dx.doi.org/10.5061/dryad.2g43n>.

-I will be using their data as an example to show how to use Machine Learning algorithms for predicting disease outcome.
+I will be using their data as an example to test whether we can use Machine Learning algorithms for predicting disease outcome.

 ------------------------------------------------------------------------

 **Disclaimer:** I am not an expert in Machine Learning.
-Everything I know, I tought myself during the last months.
-So, if you see any mistakes or have tips and tricks for improvement, please don't hesitate to let me know!
+Everything I know, I tought myself.
+So, if you identify any mistakes or have tips and tricks for improvement, please don't hesitate to let me know!
 Thanks. :-)

 ------------------------------------------------------------------------